MicrosoftDocs/power-automate-docs/articles/sap-integration/set-up-prepare.md

 Take the following steps to download and then import the solution:

-1. Download the solution from the [GitHub repo](https://github.com/jongilman88/PowerPlatformSAPIntegration).
+1. Download the solution (.zip file) from the [GitHub repo](https://github.com/jongilman88/PowerPlatformSAPIntegration).

 1. Sign in to [Power Apps](https://make.powerapps.com).